 Weight is a big issue for me.
 Having an arthritic spine means I have to carefully consider my load more than most.
 It’s the main reason I’ve clung to my point and shoot for on-the-go adventures.

-I know that having $$$$ worth of kit and caboodle permanently fixed around my neck won’t automatically make me better at taking photos and I promise not to turn into one of those tourists with a look-at-the-size-of-my-lens demeanour.
+But I’m told that having $$$$ worth of kit and caboodle dangling from my neck won’t automatically make me better at taking photos and according to the Pros you can take great photos with a point and shoot.